Vichu2005g/My-first-python-app-calculator/README.md

 And this is created to pratice programming and to create a new git hub repo.
 You can use it to test and you can use it for normal purpose if you want but who does it ;p.

-I am also gona add lot of features as I progress in python.
+I am also gonna add lot of features as I progress in python.
 My plans are arithmetic solver and lot.